Meet Our Therapists

 Chris Hanson is a Licensed Master level Clinical Social Worker specializing in Cognitive Behavioral Therapy and Family Systems Therapy.
 He has worked for over twenty years with individuals suffering from anxiety & depression as well as those diagnosed with severe mental illness.
 His therapy is positive, affirming, and nonjudgmental helping clients to feel & recognize their own value.
 Chris completed his undergraduate studies at Central Michigan University and his graduate studies at Wayne State University.
 He is a member of the National Association of Social Workers (NASW).

 Mark is a Licensed Master Social Worker (LMSW), and Certified Advanced Alcohol & Drug Counselor (CAADC), specializing in recovery issues and diverse populations.
-After completing his BSW from Eastern Michigan University, he joined the Peace Corps and served as an HIV/AIDS Education Volunteer in Bangkok, Thailand.
-He obtained his Masters from the advanced MSW program from Wayne State University, with a concentration in substance use & addiction.
-Mark has several years of personal experience working with diverse populations and recovery issues, especially the intersection of gender identity/expression and/or sexual orientation/gender attraction and substance & alcohol misuse.
-Being in recovery from alcohol for over 13 years has allowed him to host, plan and participate as a workshop leader in a variety of recovery and spiritual conferences.
-He is a trained facilitator in a variety of sensitivity trainings and workshops, and has experience working with inclusion & microaggression issues from an LGBTQA+ perspective.
-He enjoys working with individuals, couples, groups & professionals educating them about recovery from a spiritual base perspective.
+After completing his Bachelor's in Social Work, he joined the Peace Corps and served as an HIV/AIDS Education Volunteer in Bangkok, Thailand.
+He obtained his Masters from the advanced MSW program from Wayne State University, with a concentration in substance abuse & addiction.
+Mark has several years of personal experience navigating the health barriers facing diverse populations, especially with creating safe spaces that are inclusive and respectful to all.
+Being in recovery himself from alcohol for over 14 years has given him a unique perspective on the challenges facing an LGBTQ+ individual seeking addiction treatment.
+In addition to substance abuse counseling, Mark also is an experienced therapist with depression, anxiety, couples counseling and other mental health issues.
+Mark is a trained facilitator in a variety of sensitivity trainings and workshops, and has experience working with inclusion & microaggression issues from an LGBTQA+ perspective.

 Susan Ruma, LMSW, is a Licensed Clinical Social Worker with extensive experience counseling individuals, couples, families and adolescents.
 She received her Master’s Degree from The University of Michigan.
 While in graduate school, Susan helped facilitate groups focused on cultural diversity and sensitivity training with emphasis on LGBTQ and disability issues.
 She has since been certified in Trauma & Loss Counseling and completed training in motivational interviewing.
 She has extensive experience working with adults, couples, families and adolescents and utilizes a strengths-based approach as well as cognitive behavioral therapy (CBT).
 Susan has also facilitated support groups with adults, parents and children using mindfulness exercises to manage anxiety and mood disorders.
 As a previous hospital social worker, Susan also has experience working with individuals who have been diagnosed with medical conditions and helping them, as well as their family members, manage the stressors and changes associated with medical issues or a disability.